MiamiOH-CSE274/02_Cpp/README.md

 A pointer is the position in memory where an object is stored, in C++, that would be as in a line of cells in the memory.
 I used the reference section of cplusplus.com to answer this question.

 #### 4. If I have a variable declared as `int x`, how do I find out what memory address that variable is stored at?

+The "&" operator before a variable will get the location in memory of the variable and can be printed to show the operator its value.

 #### 5. If I want a variable `p` that can store the address of an int, what type should I declare `p` to be?